x95castle1/tolerations-node-affinity-for-workloads/README.md

       kubernetes.podspec-affinity: enabled
 ```

-Update your tap-values on the build cluster to refer to the new overlay secret you created.
+Update your tap-values on the run cluster to refer to the new overlay secret you created.

 ```
 package_overlays: